Table of Contents

 Output of the

-Whatever RDBMS you are using (MySQL, SQLite, Pg, Sybase or Oracle), Sympa will check every database tables and fields.
+Whatever RDBMS you are using (MySQL, SQLite, PostgrSQL, Sybase or Oracle), Sympa will check every database tables and fields.
 If one is missing,

 sympa.plwill not start.
-If you are using MySQL, Sympa will also check field types and will try to change them (or create them) automatically, assuming that the DB user configured has sufficient privileges.
-If you are not using MySQL or if the DB user configured in
+If you are using MySQL, SQLite or POstgreSQL, Sympa will also check field types and will try to change them (or create them) automatically, assuming that the DB user configured has sufficient privileges.
+If you are not using those RDBMS or if the DB user configured in

-sympa.confdoes have sufficient privileges, then you should change the database structure yourself, as mentioned in the
+sympa.confdoes have sufficient privileges, then you should change the database structure by yourself, as mentioned in the

-NEWSfile (database structure is describe in the src/etc/script/ directory of distribution).
+NEWSfile (database structure is describe in the src/bin/ directory of distribution).

 Output of Sympa logs :Table admin_table created in database sympa Field 'comment_admin' (table 'admin_table' ; database 'sympa') was NOT found.
 Attempting to add it...
 Field comment_admin added to table admin_table Field 'date_admin' (table 'admin_table' ; database 'sympa') was NOT found.
 Attempting to add it...
 Field date_admin added to table admin_table Field 'include_sources_admin' (table 'admin_table' ; database 'sympa') was NOT found.
 Attempting to add it...
 Field include_sources_admin added to table admin_table Field 'included_admin' (table 'admin_table' ; database 'sympa') was NOT found.
 Attempting to add it...
 Field included_admin added to table admin_table Field 'info_admin' (table 'admin_table' ; database 'sympa') was NOT found.
 Attempting to add it...
 Field info_admin added to table admin_table Field 'list_admin' (table 'admin_table' ; database 'sympa') was NOT found.
 Attempting to add it...
 Field list_admin added to table admin_table Field 'profile_admin' (table 'admin_table' ; database 'sympa') was NOT found.
 Attempting to add it...
 Field profile_admin added to table admin_table Field 'reception_admin' (table 'admin_table' ; database 'sympa') was NOT found.
 Attempting to add it...
 Field reception_admin added to table admin_table Field 'role_admin' (table 'admin_table' ; database 'sympa') was NOT found.
 Attempting to add it...
 Field role_admin added to table admin_table Field 'subscribed_admin' (table 'admin_table' ; database 'sympa') was NOT found.
 Attempting to add it...
 Field subscribed_admin added to table admin_table Field 'update_admin' (table 'admin_table' ; database 'sympa') was NOT found.
 Attempting to add it...
 Field update_admin added to table admin_table Field 'user_admin' (table 'admin_table' ; database 'sympa') was NOT found.
 Attempting to add it...
 Setting list_admin,user_admin,role_admin fields as PRIMARY Field user_admin added to table admin_table